Firearms Offenses Protect Your Future

 You are disqualified from obtaining a gun license if you have been convicted of a felony; a misdemeanor punishable by more than two years; or a violation of any law regulating the use, possession or sale of controlled substances (drug crimes).

-Eisenstadt & Krippendorf Group, LLP Law Can Help
+Eisenstadt Law Law Can Help

-The attorneys of Eisenstadt & Krippendorf Group, LLP have extensive expertise in defending gun and firearm related crimes and have the ability to protect your rights and make sure that you get the best possible outcome for your case.
+The attorneys of Eisenstadt Law have extensive expertise in defending gun and firearm related crimes and have the ability to protect your rights and make sure that you get the best possible outcome for your case.
 All of our attorneys are former prosecutors (including several specially assigned to the Superior Court Gang Unit) and they have handled all nature of firearm cases in the district and superior courts throughout Massachusetts.
 They know what issues to look for and what arguments to make to try to get the evidence against you thrown out.
 They have the skills and experience to take your case to trial and make the best arguments to a jury.
 Our attorneys will fight to get you the best outcome in your gun/firearm case.

 What Makes Our Firm Different?